OpenDataPlatform/dexgate/README.md

 Use this as a starting point.
 You may need to adjust this chart to your own needs.

 Also you will need to define `dexgate` as a client in the `dex` configuration.
-This can be achieved by:
+This can be achieved by one of the following :
--

 - Defining an entry in the `staticClients` list of the `dex` configuration.
 - Using the dex gRPC API, which allow dynamic client creation.
-- Provide `dexNamespace` and `encodedClientID` information is the values.yaml file.
+- Providing `dexNamespace` and `encodedClientID` information is the `values.yaml` file.
 This will generate a OAuth2Client kubernetes resource.
 More information on this can be found [here](https://github.com/OpenDataPlatform/dexi2n)

 ## Components

 `Dexgate` is in fact mainly the integration of pre-existing components.

 Mostly based on the [Dex example application](https://github.com/dexidp/dex/tree/master/examples/example-app), it also uses :

 - The standard [Golang reverse proxy feature](https://pkg.go.dev/net/http/httputil#ReverseProxy)
 - The standard [OAuth2 library](https://pkg.go.dev/golang.org/x/oauth2)